Total Student Loan Debt

 While there has been a significant increase in graduate student borrowing, the raw data available does not itemize consolidated loans.
 In other words, it is not possible to tell if the loans consolidated were undergraduate or graduate loans.
 Further, all PLUS loans are considered graduate loan debt, though parents often take out PLUS loans to aid their undergraduate children.
 Therefore, there is likely a significant portion of graduate student loan debt that was actually used to undergraduate study.

-• This is a 14.6% increase in the consolidated debt balance since 2017, averaging an annual growth rate of 2.9%.
+• This is a 3.5% decrease in the consolidated debt balance from 2019.

 Sources